Asylum / Withholding of Removal

 In the Houston Immigration Courts, asylum seekers are a diverse group coming from more than one hundred different nationalities.
 In the immigration courts in and around Houston, TX, the largest group of asylum seekers come from El Salvador.
 Other nationalities seeking asylum include Honduras, Guatemala, Mexico, Romania, China, India, Nepal, Haiti, Ethiopia, Somalia, Eritrea, Egypt, and Cameroon.

-If you are seeking asylum or withholding of removal, then contact an experienced immigration attorney in Shenandoah, TX, at Luis F. Hess, PLLC.
+If you are seeking asylum or withholding of removal, then contact an experienced Texas asylum attorney and immigration lawyer in Shenandoah, TX.
 For asylum and refugee matters, attorney Luis F. Hess handles a wide variety of cases pending before the Immigration Judge and the Board of Immigration Appeals in Houston, TX, and the surrounding areas.

-Contact experienced Immigration Lawyer Luis F. Hess to find out more about the difference between asylum and the withholding of removal.
+Contact experienced immigration attorney Luis F. Hess to find out more about the difference between asylum and the withholding of removal.

 Call (281) 306-5896 today.